 Goodput = file size / Transfer time

-- Latency * Bandwidth = how many bits are sent before the first sent bit reaches the end of the channel
+- Latency * Bandwidth = how many bits a host can send before the first sent bit reaches the end of the channel

-- RTT * Bandwidth = how many bits can be sent before the sender expects an ACK
+- RTT * Bandwidth = how many bits a host can send before the sender expects an ACK